- The Fiscal

 The federal government finances its operations with taxes, fees, and other receipts collected from many different sectors of the economy.
-In 2018, total federal receipts were $3.3 trillion, about 16.5 percent of GDP.
-The largest sources of tax revenues are the individual income tax and payroll taxes, followed by the corporate income tax, the excise tax, and estate and gift taxes.
+In 2019, total federal receipts were $3.5 trillion, or about 16.3 percent of gross domestic product (GDP).
+The largest sources of revenues are the individual income tax and payroll taxes, followed by the corporate income tax, excise taxes, and customs duties.
 Absent changes in tax laws, the total amount of revenues generally increases along with the economy.
-Individuals ultimately bear the burden of all taxes no matter how they are imposed.
+Individuals ultimately bear the burden of all taxes no matter the form by which they are imposed.

 To assess whether the tax system is fair or not, it is important to look at all of the taxes that people pay, not just one particular form of taxation.

 On aggregate, our federal tax system is structured to be generally progressive, with higher-income taxpayers paying a larger share of their income in taxes.
 However, the composition of taxes paid is very different for taxpayers at different ends of the income distribution.
 For low-income Americans, payroll taxes and excise taxes are the major forms of taxation; for high-income Americans, individual and corporate income taxes comprise most of their tax burden.

 The income tax code also contains provisions that allow individual and corporate taxpayers to reduce their tax bills.
 Such special provisions — deductions, exemptions, deferrals, exclusions, credits, and preferential rates — are known as tax expenditures.
-While the Tax Cuts and Jobs Act made changes to some tax expenditures, many of the largest ones remain in place.
-In 2018, tax expenditures totaled approximately $1.5 trillion.
-That enormous amount equals nearly 90 percent of the revenue that the federal government actually collected in income taxes and exceeds what was spent by any single agency or spending program, including the Department of Defense and Social Security.
+In 2019, tax expenditures totaled approximately $1.5 trillion.
+That enormous amount equals nearly 80 percent of the revenues that the federal government actually collected in income taxes and exceeds what was spent by any single agency or spending program, including the Department of Defense and Social Security.

 Tax expenditures work in various ways and take many forms, including: